 Nothing beats a solid dental foundation.
-Accordingly, the best ways to give your toddler healthy gums is to build on this foundation.
+Accordingly, the best way to give your toddler healthy gums is to build on this foundation.
 With the right combination of regular cleaning, diet, and visits to the pediatric dentist, your kid’s gums will be healthy as can be.
-And here are six ways to do it:

 While saliva washes away any stray food particles left in the mouth, it needs a little help now and then.
 Cleaning your child’s gums twice a day after feeding boosts not only your mouth’s cleanliness but also removes any sugars oral bacteria could feed on.
 If you do this before your baby’s teeth come out, it also helps protect primary teeth from those initial acid attacks.